peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 Status Assertion is a signed object that demonstrates the validity status of a digital credential.
-These assertions are periodically provided to holders, who can present these to Verifiers along with the corresponding digital credentials.
+These assertions are periodically provided to holders, who can present these to verifier along with the corresponding digital credentials.
 The approach outlined in this document makes the verifier able to check the non-revocation of a digital credential